AlfrescoPremierServices/alfresco-db-queries/README.md

 **Note** : There is an executable jar file available in the target directory in case you want to use that one.

-Compile and build the application using Maven
+Compile and build the application using Maven.
+Due to Oracle license restriction, there are no public repositories that provide ojdbc jar so you need to install manually (just once) before compiling
 ```sh
 $ cd alfresco-db-queries
 $ mvn install:install-file -Dfile=./lib/ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.3 -Dpackaging=jar